-Entity: a single real-world object, distinguishable from other objects.
-An entity is described using a set of attributes.

-- Entity Set: A collection of similar entities.
-E.g., all employees. - All entities in an entity set have the same set of attributes - Each entity set has a key (underlined).
+- Entity: Real-world object, distinguishable from other objects.
+An entity is described using a set of attributes. - Entity Set: A collection of similar entities.
+E.g., all employees. - All entities in an entity set have the same set of attributes - Each entity set has a key (underlined). - Each attribute has a domain.